-If you thought that was an early start to the season, think again.
-In 2016, Hurricane Alex formed in January in the northeastern Atlantic Ocean.
+In 2016, the season started roughly as early as it did in 2023 when Hurricane Alex formed in January in the northeastern Atlantic Ocean.
 It went on to make landfall as a tropical storm in the Azores on Jan.
 15 with maximum sustained winds of 65 mph.

 Then, Tropical Storm Bonnie became the second pre-season storm of 2016 in May.
 It made landfall as a tropical depression on May 29 on the Isle of Palms, South Carolina, and dumped heavy rainfall along coastal sections of the Carolinas.

 On Mother’s Day weekend in 2015, Tropical Storm Ana – the same name as the "A" storm in 2021 since Atlantic tropical cyclone name lists are reused every six years – made landfall along the northeastern coast of South Carolina near North Myrtle Beach.
 Its early-morning landfall on May 10 was the second-earliest U.S. landfall by any tropical cyclone on record, behind only a February 1952 tropical storm that made landfall in Florida, according to Eric Blake, a senior hurricane scientist at the NHC.

 Despite all the recent early-season activity since 2015, the NHC has not yet adjusted the start date of hurricane season, although in 2021, it did begin issuing routine Atlantic tropical weather outlooks on May 15 instead of the usual June 1.